-In today’s online world, where you can buy everything from shoes to mattresses to SUVs over the internet, would you considering buying kitchen cabinets online?
+In today’s online world, you can buy everything from shoes to mattresses to SUVs over the internet, would you buy kitchen cabinets online?

-When faced with this question, most homeowners balk.
-“Cabinetry is such a major purchase that I could never buy them over the internet!”
+When faced with this question, many homeowners balk.
+“Cabinetry is such a major purchase that I could never buy them online!”

-But in fact, buying kitchen cabinets over the internet can be a surprisingly pleasant experience.
-It’s a fairly simple process, and it also eliminates a lot of the inconvenient appointments associated with visits to local kitchen dealerships or big box stores.
+In fact, buying kitchen cabinets online is a fairly simple process and it also eliminates a lot of the inconvenient appointments associated with visits to local kitchen dealerships or big box stores.

-If you’re remodeling your kitchen and wondering if you should buy your kitchens online, weigh some of the advantages and disadvantages to see if buying cabinets online is right for you.
-Here are 3 tips to help with you decision whether to buy kitchen cabinets online.
+If you’re remodeling your kitchen, weigh some of the advantages and disadvantages to see if buying cabinets online is right for you.
+Here are three tips to help with you decide whether to buy kitchen cabinets online.

 1. There’s no showroom to go see and touch the cabinets.